 Archaeology starts and ends in the field.
 As part of the program, students are exposed to applied sciences, research methods, hands-on experience with sites and settings of Mount Carmel, the Galilee and the Negev, and an acquaintance with the challenges of prehistoric research.
 The interdisciplinary curriculum offers students exceptional opportunities for advanced training and individual research in a dynamic learning environment, with exclusive access to the natural laboratory provided by the diverse landscapes and numerous prehistoric sites of Mount Carmel.

 Researchers in the Department of Archaeology are currently conducting surveys and excavations in a wide variety of sites and offer students the opportunity to take an active role in these projects.

-Provide students with a stimulating environment, enhancing mutual interaction and exchange of ideas and approaches, with opportunities to broaden horizons and global perspectives related to prehistoric archaeology.
+A stimulating environment enhancing opportunities for mutual interaction, exchange of ideas, and broadening global perspectives related to prehistoric archaeology.